DLochmelis33/22F-application-diogen/README.md

 This is a simple server built using Ktor.
 It has a single root endpoint that serves a simple HTML page with a search bar and a list of files matching the query.
 The query is a list of words separated by spaces* _(see improvements)_.

-The searching is done via a [Searcher](src/main/kotlin/me/dl33/Searcher.kt) interface with only one method.
+The searching is done via a [Searcher](src/main/kotlin/me/dl33/Searcher.kt) interface with only one `search` method.
 The reason to abstract this functionality is to allow different searching algorithms.
 The most basic one &mdash; scan every file on every query for every word &mdash; is implemented in [SimpleSearcher](src/main/kotlin/me/dl33/SimpleSearcher.kt).

 ## Running the app

 This is a Gradle project, therefore there is `gradlew run` command to run the server and `gradlew test` command to run the tests.

 ## List of improvements:
-- [ ] UI (this is out of test task scope)
+- [ ] ~~Better UI~~ _(out of test task scope)_
 - [ ] Fancier searching algorithms:
   * [ ] ~~Preload files into RAM~~ (most likely impossible in practice)
+  * [ ] Index files (assumes words cannot contain spaces; _here is the asterisk*_):
+    * [ ] "Files to words": for every file build a trie and save it, on query iterate through files and check for words in \~constant time, process queries in _O(\#files)_ time.
+Good when there are a few (maybe large) files and many words per query.
+    * [ ] "Words to files": for every word save a set of files that contain them, then process queries in _O(\#words x |Ans|)_ time.
+Good when there is a lot of small files and few words per query.
-  * [ ] Search for multiple words simultaneously (i.e. with Aho-Corasick algorithm) &mdash; will be useful if queries contain a lot of words
+  * [ ] Search for multiple words simultaneously (i.e. with Aho-Corasick algorithm).
+May be useful if queries contain a lot of words AND data is so large that indexing is not an option.
-  * [ ] Index files (assumes words are always split by a space and cannot contain one) _(*)_
+- [ ] Separate API and HTML _(not necessary)_
+- [ ] Adequate testing _(meh, one integration test is fine for a test task)_